CanopyTax/frontend-rfc/README.md

 3. Changes are discouraged instead of encouraged.
 4. "Well that's just the way it is."
 5. The process is heavy, bureaucratic, or long.
+6. Some *other* process is being used to achieve the same thing.

 ## What to do if the RFC isn't working
 Propose a change to the process!